 SECTION 2.
 NOMINATING AND ELECTION COMMITTEE.

 Not less than forty (40) days prior to the annual election of officers and directors, the Immediate Past President, with the consent of the Executive Board, shall appoint at least two (2) additional members to a Nominating and Election Committee chaired by the Immediate Past President.
-This Committee will consist of voting members of the Community.
-This committee will prepare a slate of nominees for Community offices and conduct the subsequent annual election of officers and directors of the Community according to the processes and procedures set out in preceding sections.
+This Committee will consist of voting members of the SIG.
+This committee will prepare a slate of nominees for SIG offices and conduct the subsequent annual election of officers and directors of the SIG according to the processes and procedures set out in preceding sections.

 SECTION 1.
 FISCAL YEAR.

-The fiscal year of the Community shall coincide with the fiscal year of AIS (July 1-June 30).
+The fiscal year of the SIG shall coincide with the fiscal year of AIS.

-The Community may buy, own, and/or dispose of assets, financial or otherwise, that are necessary or desirable in the pursuit of the Community's goals and objectives.
+The SIG may buy, own, and/or dispose of assets, financial or otherwise, that are necessary or desirable in the pursuit of the SIG's goals and objectives.

-All funds of the Community shall be promptly deposited in qualified bank accounts established in the Community's name by the Treasurer or other Executive Officer.
-Any funds acquired by the Community shall be clearly marked for and deposited to the account of the Community.
-Funds of the Community shall not be co-mingled with the funds of any other entity notwithstanding that said funds may be deposited with and managed by AIS.
+All funds of the SIG shall be promptly deposited in qualified bank accounts established in the SIG's name by the SIG Treasurer.
+Any funds acquired by the SIG shall be clearly marked for and deposited to the account of the SIG.
+Funds of the SIG shall not be co-mingled with the funds of any other entity notwithstanding that said funds may be deposited with and managed by AIS.

-Checks for all disbursements of funds of the Community shall be signed by at least two executive board members or by the AIS Executive Director (or designee).
+Checks for all disbursements of funds of the SIG shall be signed by the Treasurer, or by the President, or by the AIS Executive Director (or designee).

-Prior to dissolution of the Community, a special meeting shall be convened to nominate representatives to manage the disposition of the assets of the Community.
-After paying or making provision for the payment of all the liabilities of the Community, the remaining assets of the Community shall be remitted to AIS.
+Prior to dissolution of the SIG, a special meeting shall be convened to nominate representatives to manage the disposition of the assets of the SIG.
+After paying or making provision for the payment of all the liabilities of the SIG, the remaining assets of the SIG shall be remitted to AIS.